Close

 Carbon capture, utilisation and storage

 The Northern Territory Government is working to transform Middle Arm into a sustainable ‘development ready’ industrial precinct.
-The Precinct aims to capitalise on the Territory’s renewable energies to grow manufacturing and value-adding jobs while supporting economic growth.
+The precinct aims to capitalise on the Territory’s lower emission gas and renewable energy potential to grow manufacturing and value-adding jobs while supporting economic growth.

 What is carbon capture, utilisation and storage